Robert Half International (NYSE:RHI) Updates Q3 2022 Earnings Guidance

 Robert Half International (NYSE:RHI – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
-The company provided EPS guidance of $1.60-$1.70 for the period, compared to the consensus EPS estimate of $1.63.
+The company provided earnings per share guidance of $1.60-$1.70 for the period, compared to the consensus earnings per share estimate of $1.63.
 The company issued revenue guidance of $1.87 billion-$1.95 billion, compared to the consensus revenue estimate of $1.90 billion.

-A number of brokerages have weighed in on RHI.
-CL King decreased their target price on shares of Robert Half International from $132.00 to $120.00 in a research note on Monday, July 25th.
-Barclays lowered their target price on Robert Half International from $105.00 to $80.00 and set an underweight rating on the stock in a report on Friday, July 22nd.
-Truist Financial downgraded Robert Half International from a hold rating to a sell rating and set a $66.00 price target for the company. in a research note on Friday, July 15th.
-Bank of America cut shares of Robert Half International from a buy rating to an underperform rating and lowered their price objective for the stock from $133.00 to $67.00 in a research note on Thursday, June 23rd.
-Finally, Credit Suisse Group cut their target price on shares of Robert Half International to $68.00 in a research report on Friday, July 22nd.
-Three investment analysts have rated the stock with a sell rating and two have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Robert Half International currently has an average rating of Hold and an average target price of $88.43.
+Several research analysts have recently commented on the stock.
+Barclays lowered their target price on shares of Robert Half International from $105.00 to $80.00 and set an underweight rating on the stock in a report on Friday, July 22nd.
+StockNews.com lowered shares of Robert Half International from a strong-buy rating to a buy rating in a research report on Saturday, May 28th.
+Bank of America lowered shares of Robert Half International from a buy rating to an underperform rating and cut their target price for the company from $133.00 to $67.00 in a research report on Thursday, June 23rd.
+Credit Suisse Group cut their target price on shares of Robert Half International to $68.00 in a research report on Friday, July 22nd.
+Finally, BMO Capital Markets raised their target price on shares of Robert Half International from $80.00 to $85.00 and gave the company a maintains rating in a research report on Monday, July 25th.
+Three analysts have rated the stock with a sell rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $88.43.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, June 15th.
-Shareholders of record on Wednesday, May 25th were issued a $0.43 dividend.
-The ex-dividend date of this dividend was Tuesday, May 24th.
-This represents a $1.72 dividend on an annualized basis and a yield of 2.19%.
-Robert Half International’s dividend payout ratio is currently 27.92%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 15th.
+Stockholders of record on Wednesday, May 25th were given a dividend of $0.43 per share.
+This represents a $1.72 annualized dividend and a dividend yield of 2.20%.
+The ex-dividend date was Tuesday, May 24th.
+Robert Half International’s payout ratio is presently 27.92%.

 Robert Half International Inc provides staffing and risk consulting services in North America, South America, Europe, Asia, and Australia.
 The company operates through three segments: Temporary and Consultant Staffing, Permanent Placement Staffing, and Risk Consulting and Internal Audit Services.
 It places temporary services for accounting, finance, and bookkeeping; temporary and full-time office and administrative personnel consisting of executive and administrative assistants, receptionists, and customer service representatives; full-time accounting, financial, tax, and accounting operations personnel; and information technology contract professionals and full-time employees in the areas of platform systems integration to end-user technical and desktop support, including specialists in application development, networking and cloud, systems integration and deployment, database design and administration, and security and business continuity.